devkingsejong/ngspice-json-cli/README.md

 ngspice-json-cli can

 1. Simulate Ngspice circuit.(via ngspice program)
-2. Get ngspice printted result as Json type
+2. Get ngspice printed result as Json type

 ## How to install